Leveraging Filter Correlations for Deep Model Compression: Experiments

 \subsection{LeNet-5 on MNIST}

 MNIST is a handwritten digit dataset contains 60,000 images for training and 10,000 images for the testing.
 We use the LeNet-5 architecture that contains two convolutional layers and two fully connected layers.
-The complete architecture is 20-50-800-500.
+The complete architecture is 20-50-800-500, where 20, 50 are the number of convolutional filters in first and second convolutional layers respectively.
 We trained the model from scratch and achieved an error rate of 0.83\%.

 To show the effectiveness of our proposed approach, we conduct the first experiment on LeNet-5 for the MNIST dataset.
 As compared to the previous approaches, we achieve a much higher FLOPs compression rate with a relatively small accuracy drop.
 In prior work, SSL-3 \cite{wen2016learning}, report an error of 1.0\% on 93.42\% FLOPs pruning while we achieve 96.41\% FLOPs pruning with only 0.95\% error.
 Also, note that, as compared to SBP \cite{neklyudov2017structured}, that has only 90.47\% FLOPs pruning with 0.86\% error, our approach has 95.56\% FLOPs pruning with the negligible (0.05\%) error difference.
 Please refer to Table~\ref{tab:lenet5} for a detailed comparison.
-This shows the effectiveness of the filter correlation based metric, over the previous approaches that use the $\ell_1$ or $\ell_2$ norm.
+CFP-1 denotes the first compressed model in this iterative pruning scheme when it shows a competitive accuracy as compared to other approaches.
+We can repeat the process for more iterations to compress the model further and can monitor the accuracy after each pruning iteration.
+This helps us assess our approach's ability to compress the model further.
+CPF-2,3 and 4 denote the compressed models obtained by such iterative pruning after 2, 3, and 4 iterations, respectively.